Aliases for PREX1 Gene

 - Phosphatidylinositol-3,4,5-Trisphosphate-Dependent Rac Exchange Factor 1 2

 The protein encoded by this gene acts as a guanine nucleotide exchange factor for the RHO family of small GTP-binding proteins (RACs).
 It has been shown to bind to and activate RAC1 by exchanging bound GDP for free GTP.
 The encoded protein, which is found mainly in the cytoplasm, is activated by phosphatidylinositol-3,4,5-trisphosphate and the beta-gamma subunits of heterotrimeric G proteins. [provided by RefSeq, Jul 2008]

 GeneCards Summary for PREX1 Gene

 PREX1 (Phosphatidylinositol-3,4,5-Trisphosphate Dependent Rac Exchange Factor 1) is a Protein Coding gene.
-Among its related pathways are Cytoskeletal Signaling and Ca, cAMP and Lipid Signaling.
+Among its related pathways are Signaling by GPCR and Development A3 receptor signaling.
 GO annotations related to this gene include enzyme binding and phospholipid binding.
 An important paralog of this gene is PREX2.